 But what does a HIPAA risk assessment look like?
 Is there a specific template to follow?
 In this blog, we will go over what exactly a HIPAA risk assessment is, why you need it, and steps to take to create your own risk assessment template.

 When it comes to HIPAA risk assessments, we are talking about conducting a systematic evaluation of an organization’s processes, systems, and practices.
 All of this is in hopes of identifying any potential risks or vulnerabilities to PHI.
-By identifying these vulnerabilities, organizations can better assess the likelihood and impact of various threats as well as develop strategies to mitigate these risks.
+Under the HIPAA Security Rule, a security risk assessment focuses on keeping ePHI safe.

-While HIPAA doesn't give specific instructions on how to conduct risk analyses, there are some general steps suggested for everyone to follow.
 Although the needs and vulnerabilities of covered entities and business associates may differ, all organizations must provide documented proof of a conducted risk assessment.
+And using an SRA tool is a great place to start.

 So why do you need to conduct a HIPAA risk assessment?
 Sure it’s required, but some people need a little more convincing than that.
 Let’s take into consideration the fact that penalties for even a minor breach can really add up.
 With penalties capped at $1,919,173 per calendar year for the length of the breach.

 If taking action to protect you and your company from severe fines and even jail time isn’t enough to convince you to take this seriously, I’m not sure what else to say here!
+Let's look at some steps for assessing your current security standards and how to implement these risk analysis requirements.

 Find out what PHI your company has access to.
 Identifying where PHI travels throughout your company is a great way to map out potential threats and vulnerabilities.
 Look at where your organization creates, receives, maintains, and transmits patient health information.
 Find this information by:

 Like mentioned above, use the information gathered about your PHI cycle to locate any vulnerabilities.
 These aren’t always going to be obvious, so make sure to think outside of the box and brainstorm with your team.
+Accurate and thorough assessment of the potential of a breach is an underrated tactic.

 Potential threats may include: